jtran1001/CS2053-Winter2022-Final-Project/README.md

 (increment the number of asterisk in your work if you want to indicate something is not listed here!)

+## Voting:
+Write an extra 1 under the listed topic.

+Please vote n-1 avalable options (3 avalable options vote 2)

+The option with the most 1s counted wins.

 # Project Timeline

 ## Phase 1: Idea (Due date: Wednesday Feb 16, 2022 11:59 PM)